 The reality however, is the exact opposite.
 The picture of India that the British gave was not the picture of a Bharatavarsha at her prime but at the very pit of the nadir she had reached.

 The chief culprit who propagated this false premise of India was James Mill in his The History of British India in three fat volumes.
 Here is a sample of his description of the Hindu society in a section explicitly titled, Of the Hindus:

 If you start with this premise, it becomes a breeze to justify British colonial oppression of India, which is exactly what James Mill does:

 Quite obviously, Mill’s History of India is a textual reflection of his putrid psyche.
 But his vile tomes became mandatory reading for every colonial British bureaucrat who wanted a stint in India.
 But as horrid as it was, the greater tragedy occurred after Independence.
 It might sound surprising but even today, significant portions of these third-rated, racist volumes have been retained in their essentials, and Mill’s diagnosis and conclusions about India are uncritically accepted as valid by our IAS class.
-Small wonder that even today we have IAS officers who nonchalantly walk into a wedding and disrupt it in a that puts goondas as to shame.
+Small wonder that even today we have IAS officers who nonchalantly walk into a wedding and disrupt it in a manner that puts goondas as to shame.

 This rather longish preface sets the tone for the episodes that follow in this series.

 The Dharma Dispatch is now available on Telegram!
 For original and insightful narratives on Indian Culture and History, subscribe to us on Telegram.